 Because videos are a more complicated medium for presenting content, there are multiple guidelines to understand when making your videos as accessible as possible.
-Videos need to be tested to make sure they are accessible to people with limited vision, limited hearing, limited motor functioning, as well as those with cognitive and processing disabilities.
+Videos need to be tested to make sure they are accessible to people with low vision or who are blind, people who are hard of hearing or deaf, people with limited motor functioning, as well as those with cognitive and processing disabilities.

 The options vary by platform, but generally include providing captions, transcriptions, and audio descriptions of the video.
 Unless otherwise noted, these criteria apply only to videos with informational content, not purely decorative background videos.

 Captions are text readouts of any sounds played on the video.
 They are synchronized to the audio track, and display on the screen at the same time the sounds are heard.
 Captions include both spoken word and other significant sounds.

 - All prerecorded videos are required to have captions.

 - Both Open captions (always-on captions, part of the video stream itself) and Closed captions (the toggleable text that appears in a black box on the screen) improve accessibility.
 If you have the option to choose, Closed captions are typically the correct approach.

 - All captions must be manually reviewed for accuracy.
 Auto-generated captions are not sufficiently accurate to be considered accessible.